Kobyly (Liberec District): Administrative division

+Etymology

+The name is derived from the personal name Kobyla, meaning "the village of Kobylas (Kobyla's family)".

 Geography

 Kobyly is located about 16 km south of Liberec.
 It lies in the Jičín Uplands.
 The highest point is at 399 m above sea level.
 The Mohelka River flows through the western part of the municipality.

 History

 The first written mention of Kobyly is from 1239.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 Among the architecturally valuable buildings are the Chapel of Saint Wenceslaus in Kobyly from 1900 and the Chapel of Saint Gall in Havlovice from 1888.